Owusu-Desmond/planet-clicker/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to the owner of this [Design](https://www.figma.com/file/6TYAyRkxTcGfMeBtepfB43/PlanetClicker?node-id=23%3A1850&t=BPKgHCXM2TLEeIUK-0)

 ## 📝 License